Hanging: Iraq

 It is alleged that Iraq's government keeps the execution rate secret, and hundreds may be carried out every year.
 In 2007, Amnesty International stated that 900 people were at "imminent risk" of execution in Iraq.

 Israel

-Although Israel has provisions in its criminal law to use the death penalty for extraordinary crimes, it has been used only twice, and only one of those executions was by hanging.
-On 31 May 1962, Nazi leader Adolf Eichmann was executed by hanging.
+Israel has provisions in its criminal law to use the death penalty for extraordinary crimes.
+It has been used only twice for Israelis, and only one of those executions was by hanging.
+On 31 May 1962, Nazi leader Adolf Eichmann was executed by hanging after having been captured in Argentina in May 1960, taken to Israel and tried and sentenced to death.

 Japan

 All executions in Japan are carried out by hanging.

 On 23 December 1948, Hideki Tojo, Kenji Doihara, Akira Mutō, Iwane Matsui, Seishirō Itagaki, Kōki Hirota, and Heitaro Kimura were hanged at Sugamo Prison by the U.S. occupation authorities in Ikebukuro in Allied-occupied Japan for war crimes, crimes against humanity, and crimes against peace during the Asian-Pacific theatre of World War II.

 On 27 February 2004, the mastermind of the Sarin gas attack on the Tokyo subway, Shoko Asahara, was found guilty and sentenced to death by hanging.
 On 25 December 2006, serial killer Hiroaki Hidaka and three others were hanged in Japan.
 Long-drop hanging is the method of carrying out judicial capital punishment on civilians in Japan, as in the cases of Norio Nagayama, Mamoru Takuma, and Tsutomu Miyazaki.
 In 2018 Shoko Asahara and several of his cult members were hanged for committing the 1995 sarin gas attack.